bjowes/cypress-ntlm-auth/README.md

 The ntlm command may be called multiple times to setup multiple ntlmHosts, also with different credentials.
 If the ntlm command is called with the same ntlmHost again, it overwrites the credentials for that ntlmHost.

 Configuration set with the ntlm command persists until it is reset (see ntlmReset command) or when the proxy is terminated.
-Take note that it *is not cleared when the current specfile is finished*.
+Take note that it *is not cleared when the current spec file is finished*.

 ### Example
 You want to test a IIS website on your intranet `https://zappa.intranet.acme.com` that requires Windows Authentication and allows NTLM.
 The test user is `acme\bobby` (meaning domain `acme` and username `bobby`), and the password is `brown`.